USEPA/e-manifest/emanifest-py/README.md

 rcrainfo = RcrainfoClient('preprod', api_id='YOUR_API_ID', api_key='YOUR_API_KEY')
 ```

-And that's it!
+That's it!
 You're ready to start using the RCRAInfo Restful web services.

 The RcrainfoClient class requires one positional argument, a string, either `'preprod'`, or `'prod'`.

 ### Authentication

-Starting with version 3.0 and above of this package, the RcrainfoClient will automatically authenticate as needed once
+Starting with version 3.0 and above, the RcrainfoClient automatically authenticates as needed once
 API credentials have been provided, either during object initiation or by passing the API ID and key to
 the `authenticate` method.

-If you'd like to disable this behaviour, you can set the RcrainfoClient `auto_renew = False`, and call
+If you'd like to disable this behaviour, you can set the RcrainfoClient variable `auto_renew = False`, and call
 the `authenticate` method as necessary.

 ```python